 - Assemble the nachos.
 Place the tortilla chips in an even layer on a platter.
 Then add the vegan taco meat.
 Then add the black bean mix.
 Then add the pico de gallo salsa.
 Then pour on some of the vegan nacho cheese.
 Top with guacamole and fresh cilantro.
 Serve immediately.

-*Use nice and sturdy tortilla chips, not super thin ones or they will tend to get soggy fast.
-If you use a nice and thick tortilla chip they will work much better for nachos.
+- Tortilla chips – use sturdy tortilla chips, not super thin ones or they will tend to get soggy fast.
+If you use a nice, thick tortilla chip they will work much better for nachos.

 - Nutritional information – includes everything, tortilla chips, black beans, guacamole, full recipe of vegan taco meat and pico de gallo and half the recipe of vegan nacho cheese.
 I recommend you make the full batch of vegan nacho cheese though and just have leftover nacho cheese that you can enjoy with some chips over the next few days.